 Being a student means you’ve to juggle between numerous responsibilities, all the while on a limited budget and time.
 Therefore, it’s important that you become familiar with all the study hacks you can employ to preserve the precious duo of time and money.
-Here are eleven lesser-known websites for students that should find a place in your bookmarks.
+Here are nine lesser-known websites for students that should find a place in your bookmarks.

 1. FreeForStudents: The Best Free Stuff for Students

 FreeForStudents is a handy website which lists services that offer student discounts and packages.
 It also links the specific signup page so you don’t have to go looking for it on the company’s website.
 Also, FreeForStudent tells you what the application is bundling in the student package and for how long it stays valid before you will have to pay.

 There’s an option for submitting freebies as well if you discovered a deal on your own or you work for the company that is offering it.

 2. Student.com: Find the Best Accommodation

 Student.com is a student housing marketplace that lets you locate affordable apartments or rooms in about four hundred cities.
 One of the highlights of the portal is that you can also search based on your college and get results that are best suited for it.
 Listings on Student.com have clear indicators for several student-specific attributes like a study room or a gym.

 Student.com is free to use and you can even talk to experts without paying anything extra.